This 1846 hurricane would be a nightmare scenario for today’s crowded East Coast

-If it happened today, the hurricane would not only inflict severe damage on the Florida Keys but would drench and thrash most of the biggest cities now on the Eastern Seaboard.
+If it happened today, the hurricane would not only inflict severe damage on the Florida Keys but also drench and thrash most of the biggest cities now on the Eastern Seaboard.
 Scholars estimate that it would produce at least $100 billion in damage and would rank among the most costly in U.S. history.

 “Overall, the October 1846 hurricane caused the loss of hundreds of lives and incalculable property damage, with its unique inland track affecting many communities from the Caribbean to Canada,” said a study published this year in the Annals of the American Association of Geographers.
 Emily Cerrito led the study while completing her master’s degree at the University of South Florida, working with professor Jennifer Collins.